Malabar Cycling Diaries: Goa to Kanyakumari – Part I

 The emergent Malabar coast is very different compared to the submergent Konkan coast.
 In the narrow and undulating Konkan, rivers practically crash from the hills straight into deep estuaries.
 In the Malabar they arise from the same range of mountains, but due to wider and flatter plains they wind their way around, often terminating in saline backwater lakes along the coast.

 This results in a lot of coastal lagoons, spits, tidal inlets and sand bars along the coast.
 Due to its flat terrain, the Malabar is also well connected by roads, railways and some of India’s most popular inland waterways.
 These factors have resulted in a relatively high population density.
 This is in stark contrast to the isolated valleys and densely forested cliffs and mountains of the Konkan.

 Thanks to the moisture trapping Western Ghats that run all the way along peninsular India’s West Coast, both the Konkan and Malabar coasts receive incredibly heavy rainfall during the monsoon even as they are shielded from the harsh summer heat and cool winter winds of the hinterland.
 Despite it being a rather subjective and complex statistic to measure, the entire West Coast of India is a top contender for the world’s rainiest coastline.

 The big difference with the climate of the Konkan and the Malabar is that the southern end of the Malabar is influenced by storms in the Bay of Bengal as well as the Arabian Sea.
 Being close to the equator, occasional convective rainfall also occurs outside of the monsoon.
-Thus, much the dense forests in the Malabar qualify as genuine tropical rainforests, contrasting with the moist deciduous forests of the Konkan.
+Thus, much of the dense forests in the Malabar qualify as genuine tropical rainforests, contrasting with the moist deciduous forests of the Konkan.